DME256/presidential-election-swing-counties/README.md

 The purpose was to identify if resources could be used in the identified swing counties to influence voters in the respective counties.
 And likewise perhaps not devote resources to counties that historically are strong holds for each party.
 # How the map was created
 The data for 2012 and 2012 elections and then sorted by number of voters and then whether or not the county voted REP, DEM or split in the past two elections.
-The results were then placed into 3 seperate datasets. the SQL used for maps:
+The results were then placed into 3 seperate datasets.
+# The SQL used for maps:
    SELECT
     dme256.cb_2015_us_county_20m.cartodb_id,
     dme256.cb_2015_us_county_20m.the_geom,
     statefp,